 Here's what other sites are saying:

 The SCOTT Cosmos Alpine Touring Boot is a 4-buckle boot that achieves harmony between the two key needs of the ski mountaineer: very light weight and confident 4-buckle performance.
-Formerly the Garmont Cosmos, the 2014 version of these top-of-the-line ski touring boots had a recent upgrade:. - Lean-lock bar was strengthened almost twice as much as last year's Cosmos. - Tech-Toe Fittings now release smoothly and safely, and were treated with a coating that prevents ice from plugging the toe fittings and improves ease of release.
+An optimal balance of lightweight and high performance, the Scott Cosmos II Ski Boots are a stylish, modern four buckle design for ski mountaineering and alpine touring.
+Formerly the Garmont Cosmos, the 2014 version of these top-of-the-line ski touring boots had a recent upgrade:.
+Lean-lock bar was strengthened almost twice as much as last year's Cosmos.
+Tech-Toe Fittings now release smoothly and safely, and were treated with a coating that prevents ice from plugging the toe fittings and improves ease of release.
 The SCOTT Cosmos bindings bring lightweight touring performance to new levels in the backcountry.
 POWERLITE: Instant comfort - easy walking with powerful skiing performance.
 EZ fit: SCOTTS's ground-breaking EZ Fit liners are comfortable out of the box, and are 100% thermoformable for those who prefermore customization.
 Tech inserts: The SCOTT Tech Insert significantly improves upon the current industry standard for durability and quality control.
 These SCOTT Tech Inserts have reinforcement ribs for additional tensile strength, with oval holes that pass more plastic during the injection process for maximum strength.
 The retention cones have been designed for friction-free rotation when walking, while allowing maximum binding retention in ski mode.
 Walk mechanism: Easy change from skiing mode to walking mode.
 Category: Mountain.
 Weight: 1450 g / 3.2 lb (size 27.5).
 Ski Mountaineering.
-Color: White/Black
+Available Color(s): White/Black

 - Tahoe Mountain Sports